Posted May 8th, 2012

 The most experienced travel gurus know that the key to smart travelling is efficiency.
 Packing lightweight, compact items that help you navigate your travel experience is best.
 While everyone knows to pack climate-appropriate clothing, toiletries, and necessary electronics, there are certain items that every seasoned traveller would benefit from owning.
 Having these items on hand eliminates some of the stress associated with travelling under-prepared.

-Regular maps are not only susceptible to wear and tear, but can be a pain to fold back up.
+Normal maps are not only susceptible to wear and tear but can be a pain to fold back up.
 Crumpled City Maps are designed to be wadded up and stored in a pouch.
-They’re durable, easy to read, and completely water-proof.
+They’re durable, easy to read, and completely waterproof.
 Crumpled Maps are available for 31 different major cities in the United States and abroad.
 Not only does the map contain an index of all the typical monuments, museums, art galleries, parks, and historical places, but each map also lists 10 different “SoulSites.”
 Palomar’s website defines “SoulSites” as “places that are chosen to excite you.”

-Designed by Sam Hecht with Industrial Facility, the Jetlag Alarm Clock is a tiny, traveler’s alarm clock with a simplistic interface displaying the current time alongside the time the alarm is set to go off.
-For a jetlagged traveler, the display is incredibly easy to decipher, and requires no manual to comprehend.
+Designed by Sam Hecht with Industrial Facility, the Jetlag Alarm Clock is a tiny, traveller’s alarm clock with a simplistic interface displaying the current time alongside the time the alarm is set to go off.
+For a jetlagged traveller, the display is incredibly easy to decipher and requires no manual to comprehend.
 I.D.
-Magazinenamed the Jetlag Alarm Clock as the “Best Travel Product of 2008.”
+Magazine named the Jetlag Alarm Clock the “Best Travel Product of 2008.”
 It comes in red, black, and off-white and is about the size of your palm.

-The Point It: Traveler’s Language Kit was created by Dieter Graf and is a three-by-five inch booklet containing 1,200 photos generated from the author’s own experiences in 100 different countries.
-The photos contain busy spreads of everything from foods to camera equipment to bug spray, helping the traveler communicate simply by pointing to the item if they don’t speak the country’s native language.
+The Point It: Traveler’s Language Kit was created by Dieter Graf and is a three-by-five-inch booklet containing 1,200 photos from the author’s experiences in 100 different countries.
+The photos contain busy spreads of everything from foods to camera equipment to bug spray, helping the traveller communicate simply by pointing to the item if they don’t speak the country’s native language.
 Point It is easier to use than a foreign language dictionary, and the images are completely universal for easy interpretation.